Student & Teacher Recognition

 Great Falls High School

-As a sixteen year educator, ten years with GFPS, she has taught all levels of secondary science.
-She has received numerous awards during her career including several GFPS Foundation Distinguished Educator awards.
-Additionally, she received the Teacher on Public Lands Grant through the Upper Missouri River Breaks National Monument.
-Ms. Lloyd has served as a department head at GFH for four years, and HOSA advisor for six years.
+As a 37 year educator, 27 years with GFPS, he has taught all levels of secondary math.
+He has received numerous awards during his career including several GFPS Foundation Distinguished Educator awards.
+Mr. Kynett has served as a department head at GFH, had multiple tenures as a class sponsor, and served on numerous committees and advisory groups.

 Librarian